Kino's Journey

 Kino's Journey —the Beautiful World— (キノの旅 —the Beautiful World—, Kino no Tabi —the Beautiful World—), shortened to Kino's Journey, is a Japanese light novel series written by Keiichi Sigsawa, with illustrations by Kouhaku Kuroboshi.
 The series follows a traveler named Kino and her talking motorcycle named Hermes, as they explore countries with unique customs and people around a mysterious world, only spending three days at each location.
 The series originally started serialization in volume five of MediaWorks' now-defunct light novel magazine Dengeki hp on March 17, 2000.
-The first volume of the series was published on July 10, 2000 by ASCII Media Works under their Dengeki Bunko publishing imprint.
-As of November 2020, 23 volumes have been published.
+The first volume of the series was published on July 10, 2000, by ASCII Media Works under their Dengeki Bunko publishing imprint.
+As of September 2025, 24 volumes have been published.

 A 13-episode anime adaptation produced by A.C.G.T and Genco aired between April and July 2003 on WOWOW in Japan.
 Two visual novels for the PlayStation 2 were released by ASCII Media Works, the first in July 2003, and the second in December 2005.
 There have also been two 30-minute animated films produced, the first in February 2005, and the second in April 2007.
 A Kino's Journey light novel was only released as a promotional gift for the second animated movie.
 Additional merchandise includes three art books, three picture books, and a drama CD.
-Two manga adaptations were produced, and a new anime series aired 12 episodes between October and December 2017.
-A spin-off light novel series titled (学園キノ, Gakuen Kino) began with the first volume published on July 10, 2006 by ASCII Media Works; seven volumes have been released as of May 2021.
+Two manga adaptations were produced, and a new anime series aired 12 episodes from October to December 2017.
+A spin-off light novel series titled (学園キノ, Gakuen Kino) began with the first volume published on July 10, 2006, by ASCII Media Works; seven volumes have been released as of May 2021.